Residential segregation in Greater Vancouver: Causes

 Segregation may have both voluntary and involuntary causes, so residential segregation is not necessarily due to racism.
 Since a large number of visible minorities in Vancouver are recent immigrants and from non-Western countries, sense of ethnic identity, languages and custom make immigrants to voluntarily choose to live in racially segregated neighbourhoods.
 Immigrant settlement patterns in Canada are closely related to circumstances in the housing market, but immigrants vary significantly in terms of their socioeconomic status and housing conditions.
+The assertion that residential segregation in Vancouver is primarily voluntary ignores a long history of institutionalized exclusion.
+For decades, land titles in affluent areas such as West Vancouver's British Properties included explicit covenants barring anyone of 'African or Asiatic' descent from owning or residing on the land.
+These legal decrees, which remained active in practice until the mid-to-late 20th century, effectively forced racialized communities into specific geographic areas like East Vancouver.
+Furthermore, while recent immigrants do face housing affordability challenges, this is compounded by a 'two-tier system' established as early as 1884, which historically prevented non-white settlers from acquiring land on the same terms as those of European descent.
 Housing affordability segregates people in different socioeconomic class.
 Housing affordability segregates different racial groups as well since visible minorities, both Canadian-born and foreign-born, have lower earnings than the white population.
 Hence, less visible minorities concentration in affluent Vancouver neighbourhoods such as Point Grey, Kitsilano or even affluent suburbs such as West Vancouver, whereas higher visible minority concentrations found in East Vancouver and nearby suburbs such as Richmond, Surrey, Burnaby and New Westminster, where housing price is lower comparing to Vancouver Westside.
 Immigrants are more likely to commute on public transit than the Canadian born, and that they commute from a more geographically dispersed area, so more visible minority immigrant groups live in North, East and Central Vancouver, Surrey and New Westminster, concentrated near routes serviced by the Sky Train and Sea Bus system.